Awesome! You crossed the first impediment to success – starting.

 April Wier, Director of Sugar Five Design says, “ In my web design business, I made it one of my marketing goals to target clients who could hire my friend Tom, an amazing writer.
 The reason – when you are able to bring on specialists, the overall value of your service shoots through the roof.

-“I have realized over the years that I do better work, am happier and more fulfilled by my career and can close projects faster if I focus only on my area of expertise and hire other professionals to work in theirs,” says Katie Saunders, Creative Director of Pop and Grey.
-I collaborate with a website developer so that I can focus solely on custom Website design, and she takes my design and brings it to life in code.
+“I have realized over the years how I do better work, am happier and more fulfilled by my career and can close projects faster.
+It happens when I focus only on my area of expertise and hire other professionals to work in theirs,” says Katie Saunders, Creative Director of Pop and Grey.
+For the sake of my small business, I collaborate with a website developer so that I can focus solely on custom Website design.
+She takes my design and brings it to life in code.
 Now my clients’ websites are ready to launch faster, and my process is more professional and seamless.

 Ask Yourself: When your business offers a host of services, where can you bring on specialists in order to command a premium?